-- The current budget is built with a retirement rate estimated at 44.23%.
-We are concerned about how the future retirement rates will be calculated along with changes in legislation regarding retirees returning to work. - The per pupil Foundation Allowance continues to be a major source of revenue for the General Fund, therefore enrollment shifts could drastically effect funding. - The District continues to develop plans to account for substantial revenue reductions once all of the American Recovery Plan ESSER Federal funding is exhausted. - The support staff union contract will expire on June 30, 2024, and the teacher union contract will expire at the end of the 2024/25 school year.
+- The current budget is built with a retirement rate estimated at 48.23%.
+We are concerned about how the future retirement rates will be calculated along with consideration of the state budget funding for 2024-2025. - The per pupil Foundation Allowance continues to be a major source of revenue for the General Fund, therefore enrollment shifts could drastically effect funding. - The support staff union contract expired on June 30, 2024 and is anticipating reaching an agreement before the start of the school year.
+The teacher union contract will expire at the end of the 2024-2025 school year.